lldap/lldap/example_configs/zulip.md

 ```

 5) Configure which groups are allowed to authenticate
-This step is optional, if you do not specify anything here all users from your lldap server will be able to login.
+This step is optional, if you do not specify anything here all users from your LLDAP server will be able to login.
 This example will grant access to all users who are a member of `zulip_users`.
 Add the following lines to your configuration and change the values according to your setup.
 ```